Judge dismisses turnaround guru's racketeering case vs McKinsey

 "In sum, the link between McKinsey’s allegedly unlawful conduct and AlixPartners’ alleged injury is too remote, contingent, and indirect to sustain a RICO claim," wrote Furman.

-While Alix has retired from AlixPartners, he still held a 35 percent stake when he sued McKinsey in May of 2018, according to court documents.
+While Alix has retired from AlixPartners, he still held a 35% stake when he sued McKinsey in May 2018, according to court documents.

-A spokeswoman for Jay Alix did not immediately respond to a request for comment.
+Jay Alix noted in a statement that Furman did not rule on the merits and said he would continue to pursue similar allegations in the bankruptcy case of Westmoreland Coal Co.
+"McKinsey’s contention that its disclosures in bankruptcy cases always have complied with the law is not credible," Alix said.

-"We are pleased that a court has yet again found Alix’s use of the court system to further his own agenda to be legally invalid," said a statement from a McKinsey spokesman.
+A McKinsey spokesman said in a statement that "we are pleased that a court has yet again found Alix’s use of the court system to further his own agenda to be legally invalid."

 Lawyers and other professionals seeking to work for a bankrupt company are required to disclose their connections to the company, its creditors and any other party in interest in a Chapter 11 case.